devonfw-forge/devon4flutter-non-bloc-arch/README.md

 ## Structure

-The guide is designed to be read in order, from Chapter 0 (this one) to Chapter 5.
+The guide is designed to be read in order, from chapter 0 (this one) to chapter 5.
 Code examples throughout the chapters will mainly be taken from Wisgen [\[11\]](https://github.com/Fasust/wisgen), an example Flutter application that was specifically built for the purposes of this guide.
 If you want to search for any specific terms in the guide, you can use [this page](https://github.com/Fasust/flutter-guide/wiki/gfm-guide).
 It is all chapters of the guide combined into one page.
 There is going to be a few common symbols throughout the guide, this is what they stand for:

 | Symbol | Meaning                  |
 | :----: | :----------------------- |